Malwarebytes adds Bluechip Infotech as distie

 Rom Jarvis, Bluechip's sales director, said the partnership with Malwarebytes strengthens the distributor's overall value position in the endpoint security landscape, and as a destination for cybersecurity solutions, services and support.

-Bluechip Intotech has been on an expansion spree as of late.
+Bluechip Infotech has been on an expansion spree as of late.

-Last year, acquiring MIA Distribution for unified communications services, and added security vendor Claroty, IT ops provider NinjaOne, SaaS usage metrics company Augmentt and network hardware maker Allied Telesis, among others to its partners portfolio.
+Last year, it acquired MIA Distribution for unified communications services, and added security vendor Claroty, IT ops provider NinjaOne, SaaS usage metrics company Augmentt and network hardware maker Allied Telesis, among others to its partners portfolio.